umautobots/GTAVisionExport/managed/README.md

 ### Dependencies setup
 Make sure your PostgreSQL database is up.

 If you don't want to install one, you can use the one in docker.

+Before starting it, if you want the data persistent (hint: you want the data persitent), create external volume.
+This is the only way to create volume in docker which is ok for postgresql.
+Create it by `docker volume create gtav-postgresql`.

 Start the database in docker by `docker-compose up`.
 Default credentials are:
 - username: `postgres`